-- 23. For identified significant related party transactions outside the entity's normal course of business, the auditor shall: - (a) Inspect the underlying contracts or agreements, if any, and evaluate whether: - (i) The business rationale (or lack thereof) of the transactions suggests that they may have been entered into to engage in fraudulent financial reporting or to conceal misappropriation of assets; 11 (Ref: Para.
-A38-A39) - (ii) The terms of the transactions are consistent with management's explanations; and
+- 23. For identified significant related party transactions outside the entity's normal course of business, the auditor shall: - (a) Inspect the underlying contracts or agreements, if any, and evaluate whether: - (i) The business rationale (or lack thereof) of the transactions suggests that they may have been entered into to engage in fraudulent financial reporting or to conceal mSLAuSppropriation of assets;11 (Ref: Para.
+A38-A39) - (ii) The terms of the transactions are consistent with management's explanations; and - (iii) The transactions have been appropriately accounted for and disclosed in accordance with the applicable financial reporting framework; and - (b) Obtain audit evidence that the transactions have been appropriately authorized and approved.
+(Ref: Para.
+A40-A41)

-SLAuS 240, paragraph 32(c)
+SLAuS 240, paragraph 33(c)